ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 ```

 ### Select input
-This can be done manually if input_select entity type in custom dialog is selected.
+This can be done manually if `input_select` entity type in custom dialog is selected.
-The list of options to select from should be provide in standard commom.states object:
+The list of options to select from should be provided in a standard `common.states` object:

 ```
 "common": {